onnx/onnx-mlir/docs/Workflow.md

 ## Code style

+Very small PRs are easy to review.
+Very large PRs are very difficult to review.

+Follow the [coding style](https://llvm.org/docs/CodingStandards.html) used by LLVM for your code.
+We use the `clang-format` command to get the proper style, which is also tested by our CIs.
+It is acceptable to run the command on all of the files that were modified by your PR.

 Please follow the coding style used by LLVM (https://llvm.org/docs/CodingStandards.html).